 The crystal controlled clock oscillator (XO) is a device that achieves its temperature stability from the quartz crystal's inherent temperature stability (see also crystal oscillator).
 This characteristic is typically specified in tens of parts per million (ppm).
 The initial accuracy at room temperature (+25°C) is dictated by the calibration of the crystal for the most part.
 A typical calibration tolerance for an AT crystal would be ±10 ppm.

-A frequency adjustment circuit could be incorporated so that the nominal frequency at room temperature could be adjusted for aging.
+A frequency adjustment electronic circuit could be incorporated so that the nominal frequency at room temperature could be adjusted for aging.
 This frequency adjustment would be achieved by use of a trimmer capacitor and the typical adjustment range would be ±10 ppm to ±20 ppm.
 With this type of adjustment the frequency at +25°C could be set to ±1 ppm typically.

-Bliley's Oscillators Will Take You Further
+Quartz Crystal Oscillators That Will Take You Further

 We're taking our OCXOs to new levels with our high-performance Ultra-Stable capabilities.
 Check out some of the best quartz crystal oscillator technology on the market today. #BlileyTakesYouFurther